Gross, Operational, and Net Profit (Differences)

 Indirect Costs

-Indirect costs consist of expenditures necessary to complete the sale but can not be directly assignable to a particular unit or units of sale or service(s) rendered.
-These costs are spread over two or more units and in general are not involved in directly handling the items sold.
+Indirect costs consist of expenditures necessary to complete the sale but can not be directly assigned to a particular unit or units of sale or service(s) rendered.
+These costs are spread over two or more units and, in general, are not involved in directly handling the items sold.
 But these costs are necessary to facilitate the sales on a day-to-day basis.
-Examples include production management, store manager, shipping/receiving, packaging, marketing etc.
+Examples include production management, store manager, shipping/receiving, packaging, marketing, etc.

-Go back to the lawn maintenance example above; those costs not directly identifiable to the job are indirect costs.
+Go back to the lawn maintenance example above; those costs not directly identifiable to the job are indirect.

 RETAIL